digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 | 03:05          | 10        | [Wrap-up](#wrap-up)                       |                                                                                                               |

 {: .objective }
-> - Goal: figure out how to accomplish the tasks (the instructions are more detailed at the beginning, you need to remember the commands/use and annotate the git cheatsheet.
+> - **Goal**: figure out how to accomplish the tasks (the instructions are more detailed at the beginning, you need to remember the commands/use and annotate the git cheatsheet.
 You will have to use the commands again, know what they do and how the changes and commands are situated in the three areas)
 > - We work with the cli.

 <div class="page-break"></div>